miLibris/flask-rest-jsonapi/docs/filtering.rst

 Filtering
 =========

-You can filter result with querystring url parameter "filter"
+You can filter results with the querystring url parameter "filter"

 Example (not urlencoded for readability)::